tc39/proposal-temporal/docs/timezone-draft.md

 // returns a new StLouisTime instance
 ```

-In order to lock down any leakage of information about the host system's time zone database, one would monkeypatch the `Temporal.TimeZone.from()` function which performs the built-in mapping, and replace `Temporal.now.timeZone()` to avoid exposing the current time zone.
+In order to lock down any leakage of information about the host system's time zone database, one would monkeypatch the `Temporal.TimeZone.from()` function which performs the built-in mapping, and replace `Temporal.Now.timeZone()` to avoid exposing the current time zone.

 For example, to allow only offset time zones, and make the current time zone always UTC: